 Authority.
 The parties to this Agreement each warrant that they have the necessary authority to execute this Agreement.
 By its execution of this Agreement, the City represents and warrants that this Agreement and the execution and recording hereof have been approved by the vote of the City Council at a duly noticed meeting held for that purpose.

 [End of Agreement.
 Signature Pages Follow.]

 The parties hereto have executed the foregoing Agreement by and through their respective, duly authorized representatives as of the day and year last written below.

 CITY:

-City of Payson,
+Payson City,

 a Utah municipal corporation

 By: